Officer (armed forces): Discontinued U.S. officer-commissioning programs

-Another discontinued commissioning program was the Air Force's Aviation Cadet program.
+Another discontinued commissioning program was the Air Force's aviation cadet program.
 Originally created by the U.S. Army Signal Corps in 1907 to train pilots for its then-fledgling aviation program, it was later used by the subsequent U.S. Army Air Service, U.S. Army Air Corps and U.S. Army Air Forces to train pilots, navigators, bombardiers and observers through World War I, the interwar period, World War II, and the immediate postwar period between September 1945 and September 1947.
 With the establishment of the U.S. Air Force as an independent service in September 1947, it then became a source for USAF pilots and navigators.
-Cadets had to be between the ages of 19 and 25 and possess either at least two years of college/university level education or three years of a scientific or technical education.
+Cadets had to be between the ages of 19 and 25 and to possess either at least two years of college/university-level education or three years of a scientific or technical education.
 In its final iteration, cadets received the pay of enlisted pay grade E-5 and were required to complete all pre-commissioning training and flight training before receiving their wings as pilots or navigators and their commissions as 2nd lieutenants on active duty in the U.S. Air Force Reserve on the same day.
-Aviation cadets were later offered the opportunity to apply for a commission in the regular Air Force and attend a college or university to complete a 4-year degree.
-As the Air Force's AFROTC and OTS programs began to grow, and with the Air Force's desire for a 100% college-degreed officer corps, the Aviation Cadet program was slowly phased out.
-The last Aviation Cadet Pilot graduated in October 1961 and the last Aviation Cadet Navigators in 1965.
-By the 1990s, the last of these officers had retired from the active duty regular Air Force, the Air Force Reserve and the Air National Guard.
+Aviation cadets were later offered the opportunity to apply for a commission in the regular Air Force and to attend a college or university to complete a four-year degree.
+As the Air Force's AFROTC and OTS programs began to grow, and with the Air Force's desire for a 100% college-graduate officer corps, the aviation cadet program was slowly phased out.
+The last aviation cadet pilot graduated in October 1961 and the last aviation cadet navigators in 1965.
+By the 1990s, the last of these officers had retired from the active duty Regular Air Force, the Air Force Reserve and the Air National Guard.

+The Academy of Military Science (AMS) is a discontinued commissioning program for the Air Force, designed to train and commission officers for the Air National Guard.
+The curriculum of AMS was very similar to OTS, but it was a six-week (and later eight-week) course instead of the traditional nine-week OTS course.
+The primary reason for the shorter course length is because 85 percent of AMS candidates had prior military service, when they arrived at the AMS course, compared to about 40 percent of OTS students having had the prior military experience.